hollanderski/ESP32-EEG/README.md

 Instead of Serial, all data is streamed via sockets :
 * TGAM -> ESP32 -> LED strips -> optic fibers
 * TGAM -> PC -> Max4Live

+For the moment streaming EEG data from PC is overkill but I will use this code for multi-client app in the future